 Once all shipments are chosen, you then click on the “Add Shipment” button in the top right-hand corner and the software will give you a pop up confirming the shipment numbers added and allow you to go “Back to the dispatch,” and once you go back to the dispatch, you will see all shipment added into the route plan and the shipment area of the dispatch record.

 Sometimes a Shipment takes a more complicated route — planned or otherwise — before it reaches its final destination.
 Switches and Drops are both ways of completing a current Dispatch without actually showing the Shipment itself as fully delivered.

 If, for example, the first Carrier is going to deliver the load to a company dock before it is picked up by a second Carrier, you would use a Switch to transfer the shipment onto a new Dispatch.

-If the Shipment is being delivered to an intermediary destination, but not immediately picked up by a new carrier — for example, if it needs to wait in a bonded warehouse before it can be picked up later — then you should use a Drop instead.
+If the Shipment is being delivered to an intermediary destination but not immediately picked up by a new carrier — for example, if it needs to wait in a bonded warehouse before it can be picked up later — you should use a Drop instead.

 For more details on Switches and Drops, check out our advanced Dispatching article.